eth-cscs/sarus/doc/developer/ssh.rst

 ------------------------------------------------------------

 When the command "sarus run --ssh <image> <command>" is issued, Sarus sets up the OCI bundle and executes runc.
-Then runc executes the OCI prestart hooks specified in sarus.json.
+Then runc executes the OCI createRuntime hooks specified in sarus.json.
 The system administrator should have specified the SSH hook with the "start-ssh-daemon" CLI argument.

 The hook performs the following operations: